equinor/tagreader-python/docs/manual.md

 add_statoil_root_certificate()
 ```

 The output should inform you that the certificate was successfully added.
-This only needs to be done once per virtual environment.
-The function should detect if the certificate has been added before to avoid duplication.
+This needs to be repeated whenever certifi is upgraded in your python virtual environment.
+It is safe to run more than once: If the function detects that the certificate has already been added to your current certifi installation, the certificate will not be duplicated.

 ### For non-Equinor users